|

 Wolfram knocked it back.
 "It doesn't really matter,"

 he said.
-"I can remove him by myself.
-You're not much help,
+"I can deal with Ribhadda myself.
+You're not much

-anyway."
+help, anyway."
 He folded the note.
 "I'm going out.
-I'll deliver
+I'll

 "Must you, Wolfram?"